Skip to main content

 Islington Carers Hub can only support adult carers who are 18 years or over.
 However, we work in partnership with Family Action Islington to support 17-year-olds who are in transition between services.
 This might be useful if you have younger siblings or relatives who share caring responsibilities.

-Family Action Islington supports young carers up to their 18th birthday providing one-to-one support, group support and activities.
+The Children’s Society supports young carers up to their 18th birthday providing one-to-one support, group support and activities.

 NHS Carers Direct can also provide help for young carers.
 They can advise them on their rights as a young carer and they have an advice helpline.